-This asset management plan is prepared as a 'core' asset management plan over a 20 year planning period in accordance with the International Infrastructure Management Manual.
+This AM Plan is prepared as a 'core' AM Plan over a 20 year planning period in accordance with the International Infrastructure Management Manual.
 It is prepared to meet minimum legislative and organisational requirements for sustainable service delivery and long term financial planning and reporting.
 Core asset management is a 'top down' approach where analysis is applied at the 'system' or 'network' level.

-Future revisions of this asset management plan will move towards 'advanced' asset management using a 'bottom up' approach for gathering asset information for individual assets to support the optimisation of activities and programs to meet agreed service levels.
+Future revisions of this AM Plan will move towards 'advanced' asset management using a 'bottom up' approach for gathering asset information for individual assets to support the optimisation of activities and programs to meet agreed service levels.